 The advantages of giving birth in hospital include:

 - direct access to obstetricians if your labour becomes complicated

 - direct access to anaesthetists, who give epidurals and general anaesthetics

 - there will be specialists in newborn care (neonatologists) and a special care baby unit if there are any problems with your baby

 There are some things you should think about if you're considering a hospital birth:

 - you may go home directly from the labour ward or you may be moved to a postnatal ward

 - in hospital, you may be looked after by a different midwife from the one who looked after you during your pregnancy

-- women giving birth in hospital are more likely to have an epidural, episiotomy, or a forceps or ventouse delivery
+- you're more likely to have an epidural, episiotomy, or a forceps or ventouse delivery in hospital